bakhterets/my_cv/README.md

 *	Implementation of the IaC approach in the work of the team
 *	Migrating customer repositories from SVN to GitLab
-*	Deployment of a private cloud and migration of customer services and systems to a new cloud without downtime (From Azure Pack to vCloud vRealize)
+*	Deployment of a private cloud and migration of customer services and systems to a new cloud without downtime (700+ machines migrated from Azure Pack to VMWare vCloud with minimal downtime)
-*	Project support for the development of a digital signature system for internal company documents as a DevOps engineer and project deployment
+*	Project support for the development of a digital signature system for internal company documents as a DevOps engineer (Deployed the infrastructure for the project: k8s, DNS, HA, Helm and gitlab pipelines)
 *	Contributed to DevOps School by T-Systems
 ***
 ### Senior System Administrator - “Svetlana JSC”